Saskia Plura attends the 73rd Lindau Nobel Laureate Meeting

 Networking

-The GAFP not only promotes interdisciplinary exchange between excellent young talents (junior members) and established researchers at the university (senior members and associate members), but also fosters contact with former members of JGU (alumni and alumnae of the GAFP) and with people and career networks outside the university.
+The GAFP not only promotes interdisciplinary exchange between excellent young talents (junior members) and established researchers at the university (senior members and associate members), but also establishes contact with former members of JGU (alumni and alumnae of the GAFP) and with people and career networks outside the university.

 Interdisciplinary Exchange